dimaslanjaka/static-blog-generator/src-posts/2018/12/basic-codeigniter-usage-tutorial.md

 title: Basic CodeIgniter Usage Tutorial
 webtitle: WMI Gitlab
-subtitle: In this tutorial, the author will provide a tutorial on the basic use of the php framework is CodeIgniter.
-The author uses CodeIgniter v
+subtitle: In this tutorial, the author will provide a tutorial on the basic use of the php framework is CodeIgniter.The author uses CodeIgniter v
 lang: en
 date: 2018-12-18T20:17:00.000+07:00
 type: post